posativ/acrylamid/docs/commands.rst

 -f, --force         override existing entries, use with care!
 -m FMT              reconversion of HTML to FMT, supports every language that
                     pandoc supports (if you have pandoc installed).
-Use "HTML" if you don't whish any reconversion.
+Use "HTML" if you don't wish any reconversion.
 -k, --keep-links    keep original permanent-links and also create content
                     structure in that way.
 This does *not* work, if you links are like this: ``/?p=23``.